|Nutrition Facts (per serving)|

 Once the rice is done soaking (after 20 minutes), drain any excess water and move on to the next step.

-Add the soaked but uncooked Basmati rice, and toast, stirring, for 20 to 30 seconds, just until lightly browned, then add the water and bring to a boil.
+Add the soaked but uncooked basmati rice to the pan.
+Toast it, stirring, for 20 to 30 seconds, just until lightly browned, then add 2 cups of water and bring to a boil.

 Once the water is boiling, reduce the heat to a low simmer, cover, and allow the rice to cook for 15 to 20 minutes, until rice is cooked through and liquid is absorbed.
 You can stir occasionally, as needed.